fabianmartins/alienattack.workshop/README.md

 * Be sure of saving the file using UTF-8 (pure text).
 Avoid editors that save the files with special characters
 * Don't forget to maintain the quotes that are on those fields.
   * For example, if you are in us-east-1, the line for the region will be `"region" : "us-east-1"`.
 See, the quotes are there
 * Be sure of using **uppercase** for the value of the field APPNAME.
 So, for example, if your environment name is r2d2, the line for appName will become `"APPNAME" : "R2D2"`.
-Again, the quotes are there
+* Again, check if the quotes are there!
 * Save the file!